Synergy: Descriptions and usages

-Information Theory
+Information theory

-Mathematical formalizations of synergy have been proposed using information theory to rigorously define the relationships between "wholes" and "parts."
+Mathematical formalizations of synergy have been proposed using information theory to rigorously define the relationships between "wholes" and "parts".
 In this context, synergy is said to occur when there is information present in the joint state of multiple variables that cannot be extracted from the individual parts considered individually.
 For example, consider the logical XOR gate.
 If $Y=XOR(X_1,X_2)$ for three binary variables, the mutual information between any individual source and the target is 0 bit.
 However, the joint mutual information $I(X_1,X_2;Y)=1$ bit.
 There is information about the target that can only be extracted from the joint state of the inputs considered jointly, and not any others.

-There is, at yet, no universal agreement on how synergy can best be quantified, with different approaches that decompose information into redundant, unique, and synergistic components appearing in the literature.
-Despite the lack of universal agreement, information theoretic approaches to statistical synergy have been applied to diverse fields, including climatology, neuroscience sociology, and machine learning Synergy has also been proposed as a possible foundation on which to build a mathematically robust definition of emergence in complex systems and may be relevant to formal theories of consciousness.
+There is, thus far, no universal agreement on how synergy can best be quantified, with different approaches that decompose information into redundant, unique, and synergistic components appearing in the literature.
+Despite the lack of universal agreement, information-theoretic approaches to statistical synergy have been applied to diverse fields, including climatology, neuroscience sociology, and machine learning Synergy has also been proposed as a possible foundation on which to build a mathematically robust definition of emergence in complex systems and may be relevant to formal theories of consciousness.